Isotropic polarization of compressible flows: Compressible helical absolute-equilibrium polarization and non-equipartition: differences with the incompressible case

 which indicates that helical states tend to have higher vorticity-mode energy and reduce `noise'; see more discussions in the next section.
 [It is interesting, though probably useless in practice, to note that locally in the plane perpendicular to $\bm{k}$, the statistics are still isotropic, because the polarization between $U^+$ and $U^-$ is about the screwing directions around $\bm{k}$, having no preferred direction perpendicular to it.]
 A physical question is whether and how such polarization and equipartition of the thermalized state persists in the nonequilibrium turbulence, in particular whether the acoustic-mode energy level stays in between the vortical ones of opposite chiralities.

 Note that Eqs. (\ref{eq:u+}, \ref{eq:u-}) are respectively for `purely helical absolute equilibrium' of the `chiroids' $\hat{u}_s\hat{\bm{h}}_s(\bm{k})e^{\bm{k}\cdot\bm{r}}+c.c.$ \citep{hydrochirality}.
 Due to the existence of the acoustic modes ($u_|$ and $\zeta$), even if we thoroughly remove one chirality, say, that denoted by '$-$', of the vortical modes, as in the numerical simulations of \citet{bmt12} and in the mathematical proof used in \citet{BiferaleTiti}, realizability of acoustic modes (positiveness of $U^|$ and $Z$) excludes the possibility of `negative temperature', $\alpha <0$, unlike the incompressible homochiral case \citep{hydrochirality}; so, there is generally no indication, from such absolute equilibrium, of large-scale concentration or inverse transfer of $U$ for the compressible case, except that the large-scale concentration state with the very specific truncation scheme discussed in Sec.
 2.2.2 of \citet{hydrochirality} may still be possible.
-One thus may say that helicity has less pronounced effects for compressible flows. \citet{KrstulovicETC09} instead further implicitly truncated the rotational modes by using the equations of irrotational flow [otherwise, since the vorticity is not invariant after Galerkin truncation of the original Euler equations, it would not make much sense to talk about compressible irrotational absolute equilibrium, even if with an irrotational initial field, as they did]: In the numerical results without limiting to the small-excitation-approximation formulation, nearly equipartition at low temperature and obvious non-equipartition and non-Gaussian at high temperature were observed; the formulation they used for more general, but still isoentropic and barotropic, flows applies the transformations of Weber and Clebsch to find the variational principle \citep{Mobbs}, which involves several auxiliary potential functions, making the problem structurally complicated and practically inconvenient.
+One thus may say that helicity has less pronounced effects for compressible flows. \citet{KrstulovicETC09} instead further implicitly truncated the rotational modes by using the equations of irrotational flow [otherwise, since the vorticity is not invariant after Galerkin truncation of the original Euler equations, it would not make much sense to talk about compressible irrotational absolute equilibrium, even if with an irrotational initial field, as they did\footnote{Erratum or Clarification: Theoretically, such a statement is not correct, since the initially irrotational state will be kept by the flow; but, in physical reality or numerical simulations, unavoidable vortical noise will indeed require extrally imposing the truncation of the vortical modes.}]: In the numerical results without limiting to the small-excitation-approximation formulation, nearly equipartition at low temperature and obvious non-equipartition and non-Gaussian at high temperature were observed; the formulation they used for more general, but still isoentropic and barotropic, flows applies the transformations of Weber and Clebsch to find the variational principle \citep{Mobbs}, which involves several auxiliary potential functions, making the problem structurally complicated and practically inconvenient.
 It may nevertheless possible to proceed the calculation and computation, though formidable and difficult to be illuminating [even for the very specific irrotational case, the calculations and computations of \citet{KrstulovicETC09} offer no new physical insight except for the general notion of nonequipartition/non-Gaussianity already expected by K55].
 Actually, based on the above fundamental results, various other approaches can be further applied for different specific problems: For example, the decimation schemes by \citet{FrischETCprl12} and the variety of chiral (sub)ensembles in the fashion of \citet{ZhuPoF14} can also be constructed for particular problems.